6 Ways To Dress Up Your Home-Brewed Coffee

-Check to see if your local coffeeshop is delivering its coffee beans, or place a bulk order from one of your favorite shops online (may we recommend the Sundance blend from Bitty & Beau’s, one of our South’s Best Coffee Shops?).
-Not only does this provide crucial support to your beloved neighborhood spots, but you’ll be well on your way to perfecting your at-home cup of joe.
-While you’re at it, order some merch, too.
+Check to see if your local coffeeshop is delivering its coffee beans, or place a bulk order from one of your favorite shops online (may we recommend the Sundance blend from Bitty & Beau's).
+Not only does this provide crucial support to your beloved neighborhood spots, but you'll be well on your way to perfecting your at-home cup of joe.
+While you're at it, order some merch, too.

 2. Grind Your Own Beans